GangGreenTemperTatum/pythuto-chan/README.md

 - **HuggingFace Inference API**: Leverage open-source machine learning models for natural language processing.
   - Uses HTTP since most people don't have a pro account with the support of websockets.
   - GPT-J-6B is a generative language model which was trained with 6 Billion parameters and performs closely with OpenAI's GPT-3 on some tasks.
+  - Handle chat history in a JSON database to simulate short-term memory for the model.
 - **Redis Memory Store**: Efficiently store and retrieve conversation history, see the [redis structure](./worker).
   - We isolate our worker environment from the web server so that when the client sends a message to our WebSocket, the web server does not have to handle the request to the third-party service.
 Also, resources can be freed up for other users.
   - The background communication with the inference API is handled by this worker service, through Redis.
 Requests from all connected clients are appended to the message queue (producer), while the worker consumes the messages, sends the requests to the inference API, and appends the responses to a response queue.
 Once the API receives a response, it sends it back to the client.
 During the trip between the producer and the consumer, the client can send multiple messages, and these messages will be queued up and responded to in order.
 Ideally, this worker could run on a completely different server in its own environment, but for now, it will run in its own Python environment on our local machine.